-... feel 10% warmer towards people of different races, cultures, and religions (8% in 2018)
+... score 10% higher in getting along well with people of different races, cultures, and religions (8% in 2018)

-... didn't report feeling less warm towards or thinking there's a difference between themselves and people who are gay or lesbian, of different religious backgrounds, elderly or disabled people (mainly positive differences in 2018)
+... didn't report feeling warmer towards or felt less warm towards people who are gay or lesbian, of different religious backgrounds, elderly or disabled people (mainly positive differences in 2018)